Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/modules/spoke/README.md

 ### <a name="input_vm_authentication_type"></a> [vm\_authentication\_type](#input\_vm\_authentication\_type)

 Description: Optional.
 Type of authentication to use on the Virtual Machine.
-SSH key is recommended.
+SSH key is recommended for security.

 Type: `string`

-Default: `"password"`
+Default: `"sshPublicKey"`

 ### <a name="input_vm_jumpbox_os_type"></a> [vm\_jumpbox\_os\_type](#input\_vm\_jumpbox\_os\_type)